Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Figure 1: Post-reproductive lifespans of humans, African great apes and other primates, and toothed whales.
 Values represent the life expectancy from the end of the fertile period as a proportion of life expectancy from the beginning of the fertile period.
 Human and nonhuman primate values are from Wood et al. (2023), except for the largest gorilla value, which is from Smit & Robbins (2025).
 Toothed whale values are from Ellis, Franks, Nattrass, Currie, et al. (2018).

 Adaptive explanations include the influential grandmother hypothesis, in which the benefits of investing in grandchildren outweighed the fitness benefits of producing more children; the mother hypothesis, in which the benefits of maintaining investment in multiple slow-developing offspring outweighed the increasing risk of maternal morbidity and mortality from continued reproduction; the “aging eggs” hypothesis, in which increased risk of chromosomal abnormalities selected for a cessation of reproduction; and the avoidance of breeding competition with genetic kin.
-These and other hypotheses have been extensively reviewed elsewhere (Arnot, 2021; Croft et al., 2015; Ellis et al., 2024; Hawkes, 2020; Holmes, 2019; Monaghan & Ivimey‐Cook, 2023; Peccei, 2001; Sievert, 2024), so I will not revisit them here.
-Instead, I will further develop two related hypotheses for the evolution of human menopause that have received relatively little attention.
+These and other hypotheses have been extensively reviewed elsewhere (Arnot, 2021; Croft et al., 2015; Ellis et al., 2024; Hawkes, 2020, 2025; Holmes, 2019; Monaghan & Ivimey‐Cook, 2023; Peccei, 2001; Sievert, 2024), so I will not revisit them here.
+Instead, I will investigate two related hypotheses for the evolution of human menopause that have received relatively little attention.

-The “two-sex” embodied capital model of menopause
+1.1 The “two-sex” embodied capital model of menopause

-The absent father model of menopause
+1.2 The absent father model of menopause

 Kuhle (2007) proposed a two-part “absent father” hypothesis for the evolution of menopause in humans that assumes the evolutionary importance of a sexual division of labor in long-term marriages, similar to the scenario proposed by Kaplan and colleagues (Kaplan et al., 2010, 2000).
 The first part proposes that fathers who abandoned their wives for younger women would have left their ex-wives without “the necessary level of paternal investment to rear newborns to reproductive age” (p.
 332).
 The second part proposes that because male mortality is greater than female mortality, and because husbands tend to be older than their wives, husbands would often have died before their wives, again leaving the wives without the resources necessary to rear newborns.
 Menopause would have limited the childrearing burden placed on older single mothers.
 Unlike the more influential mother and grandmother hypotheses, the Kaplan et al. (2010) and Kuhle (2007) hypotheses both propose that a sexual division of labor in long-term monogamous relationships played a central role in the evolution of human menopause.